The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-11

 China is the world's earliest producer of silk, with archaeological evidence showing sericulture and silk weaving as early as six to seven thousand years ago.
-For four to five thousand years, China remained the only country capable of producing light and beautiful silk, and by the Han Dynasty, the Silk Road facilitated extensive silk trade.
+For four to five thousand years, China remained the only country capable of producing light and beautiful silk, and by the Han Dynasty, the Silk facilitated extensive silk trade.
 This earned China the ancient moniker “Silk Country.”

 Over the past half-century, numerous exquisite ancient silk textiles have been unearthed across China.
 Among the most significant discoveries are the Chu tomb No. 1 in Mashan, Jiangling, Hubei, the Han tombs in Xinjiang, and the Mawangdui Han tombs in Changsha.
 However, the Mawangdui finds stand out for their quantity, quality, variety, and preservation.
 They vividly showcase the enchanting splendor of ancient China's “Silk Country.”
 Although the glory of the “Silk Country” has faded over the millennia, the silk artifacts from Mawangdui revive its radiant brilliance, offering a glimpse into the majestic past.